 Our mission

 Jeff encouraged his two boys, Matt and Mike, to take up running at a young age - and they did!
 They both ran Boston in 2023, and on Father’s Day of 2024 they decided to run it again with Jeff, with one of them pushing him in a racing pushchair and the other running alongside.
-The Boston Marathon requires setting an acceptable qualifying time at another marathon to get an entry, and they did just that at the Nebraska State Fair Marathon on August 24th!
+However, getting accepted into Boston is no easy task.

 Why donate?